Welcome to my Shortcuts Library!

 Free shortcuts are easier to understand, solve a simple use case, or ideas that everyone should have in their collection.

-Members-only shortcuts are more complex, solve specific use cases very well, and represent my unique ideas.
+Members-only shortcuts are more complex, solve specific use cases very well, and represent my unique creations.